reinierdevalk/abtab/README.md

     $ which java

 If the command returns a valid path, the software is installed on your system, but its installation path is not on the system `PATH`.
-If it returns an error (e.g., `command not found`) or something else, the software is not installed on your system.
+If it returns an error (e.g., `command not found`) or something else than a valid path, the software is not installed on your system.

+### Note for Mac users
+On older version of macOS, the default installed version of Python is Python2.
+If the `version` command returns some version of Python2,  you must use `python3 --version` and `which python3`, respectively.

-#### Note for Windows users
+### Note for Windows users
 On Windows, note that the path returned has been adapted to the Unix-style format that the CLI understands.
 Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

-### If the software is installed on your system
+### If the software is installed on your system and it meets the minimum version requirement
-If the software is installed on your system, you must make sure that it is available in your CLI -- i.e., that its installation path (obtained using the `which` command, as shown above) is on the system `PATH`.
+If the software is installed on your system and it meets the minimum version requirement, you must make sure that it is available in your CLI -- i.e., that its installation path (obtained using the `which` command, as shown above) is on the system `PATH`.
 You do this by adding the installation path to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this as follows.

     $ cd ~/
     $ ls -a